 Over the next several months, the Faith-Building Fun ideas will focus on how to open your child’s spiritual windows.
 For additional insights about ways to nurture your child’s faith, read the book Opening Your Child’s Spiritual Windows by Cheri Fuller.

-The Identity Window:
+The Obedience Window: